laravel/docs/authentication.md

     public const HOME = '/home';

-When using Laravel Jetstream, the Jetstream installation process will change the value of the `HOME` constant to `/dashboard`.
+> {tip} When using Laravel Breeze or Laravel Jetstream, the installation process will change the value of the `HOME` constant to `/dashboard`.

 <a name="retrieving-the-authenticated-user"></a>
 ### Retrieving The Authenticated User